zvebabi/klipper/docs/Contact.md

 better response by asking in a general 3d-printing forum or a forum dedicated to your printer hardware.

-If you have read the Klipper documentation and are interested in sharing your knowledge and experience with other Klipper users then you can join the [Klipper IRC channel](#irc).
+If you are interested in sharing your knowledge and experience with other Klipper users then you can join the
+[Klipper IRC channel](#irc).
 It is a community where Klipper users can discuss Klipper with other users.

 Do not open a Klipper github issue to ask a question.